Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 - Soft drinks.
 Soft drinks contain carbon dioxide bubbles, which can cause gassy and bloated tummies.

 - Some alcohol.
-Beer, red wine, and other types of wine made from natural ingredients such as jungle juice and tuba can cause excessive gas in the stomach.
+Beer, red wine, and other types of wine made from natural ingredients can cause excessive gas in the stomach.

 Gas Levels May Vary Depending on Individual